logo

 Energy & Environment

-DST observation (not the changing of clocks) wastes energy and increases pollution.
+Daylight Saving Time observation (not the changing of clocks) wastes energy and increases pollution.
 Artificially moving an hour of daylight from mornings to evenings might reduce evening lighting costs as originally promised, but any savings is canceled by increased morning lighting.
 Furthermore, modern lighting is not a considerable energy expense when compared to the far-less efficient expenses of heating and air conditioning.12345

 DST increases demand both for morning heat and evening air conditioning.13456 DST also encourages more evening driving, which led the petroleum industry to become a major lobby for DST.12578 These increases to heating, air conditioning, and driving all increase energy costs, pollution, and climate change.12345